Miguel Vargas Player Props: Dodgers vs. Astros

 Miguel Vargas At The Plate

-- Vargas has 14 doubles, three triples, seven home runs and 33 walks while hitting .203.
+- Vargas is batting .202 with 14 doubles, three triples, seven home runs and 33 walks.

-- In 10.0% of his games this season, he has hit a home run, and 2.6% of his trips to the plate.
+- He has homered in seven games this season (9.9%), leaving the park in 2.6% of his trips to the plate.

-- Vargas has an RBI in 20 of 70 games this year, with multiple RBI in nine of them.
+- Vargas has an RBI in 20 of 71 games this season, with multiple RBI in nine of them.
 He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.